ShapeOfMatter/MultiChor/README.md

   - `a` is the returned value, typically this will be a `Located` or `Faceted` value as described below.
 - MultiChor is an _embedded_ DSL, as interoperable with the rest of the Haskell ecosystem as any other monad.
   In particular, MultiChor gets recursion, polymorphism, and location-polymorphism "for free" as features of Haskell!
-- MultiChor uses enclaves, and multiply-located values to achieve excellent expressivity and efficient Knowledge of Choice management.
+- MultiChor uses conclaves, and multiply-located values to achieve excellent expressivity and efficient Knowledge of Choice management.
   - A value of type `Located ls a` is a single `a` known to all the parties listed in `ls`.
     In a well-typed choreography, other parties, who may not know the `a`, will never attempt to use it.
   - In the expression `(s, v) ~> rs`, a sender `s` sends the value `v` to _all_ of the recipients in `rs`, resulting in a `Located rs v`.